dojot/docs/source/load-testing-dojot-platform.rst

   REDIS_PORT: "6379"

-As you can see, the configurations changed a little bit, with the changes being only about the master and Redis location.
+As you can see, the configurations have changed a little bit, with the changes being only about the master and Redis location.

 Generating certificates